Aquafina-water-bottle/jp-mining-note/wiki/Usage.md

 If you ever forget what the colors mean, you can hover your mouse over the circle to get a description of what is being tested.

+Alternatively, you can look at the top right of the screen and look at the value after the `/`.

 [[assets/pa_indicator_hover.gif]]
 TODO gif of hovering over the circle